Machine-Learning-Foundations-2025/.github/profile/README.md

 See you during the course,

-Your lecturers, Elena and Moritz.
+Your lecturers, Elena, Lokesh, and Moritz.